-Also, if the reason that you haven’t discussed these topics is because you are afraid to, then this is also a sign that you are not ready to get married.
+Also, if the reason that you haven’t discussed these topics is that you are afraid to, then this is also a sign that you are not ready to get married.
 Or at least not ready to marry the person that you are dating.
 Chances are, you don’t want to talk about these things because you know that you and your partner are not on the same page.
 And, you also know that once you have these discussions, you may both realize that and break up, causing the relationship cycle to start again.

 Harsh talk time.
 Marrying someone who is not aligned with your life goals is a waste of time.
 It will only end in divorce.
 So, while it may be painful to break up now, it is much better to do it today than after years of marriage and perhaps even children.
 I assure you, the pain (and the expense) of a divorce is so much worse.Marrying someone who is not aligned with your life goals is a waste of time.
 Click To Tweet

 4. You are not ready to be accountable